sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 ***Parrying Immunity.*** Attacks with this weapon ignore the parrying property and Armor Class bonuses from shields.

 ***Range.*** This weapon fires ammunition.
-The range lists two numbers after it, both measured in feetóthe first is the weaponís normal range, and the second is the weaponís maximum range.
-You have disadvantage on attack rolls made beyond the weaponís normal range, and you cannot make attacks against targets beyond the weaponís maximum range.
+The range lists two numbers after it, both measured in feet√≥the first is the weapon√≠s normal range, and the second is the weapon√≠s maximum range.
+You have disadvantage on attack rolls made beyond the weapon√≠s normal range, and you cannot make attacks against targets beyond the weapon√≠s maximum range.

 ***Reach.*** This weapon can be used to make attacks against targets within 10 feet.
 If a weapon has a longer reach, it is stated in parentheses after this property.